abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 console.log(google.name); // Abhin Pai
 ```

-If we try to set a name in a objet in which we declared get than new value is can not set and vice versa
+If we try to set a name in an object in which we declared get than new value is can not set and vice versa

 ```js
 let google = {